Popoola-Opeyemi/codematic-backend/README.md

 Codematic is built in Go, fully Dockerized, and leverages PostgreSQL, Redis, and Kafka for persistence, caching, and event streaming.
 It provides a clean, well-documented API and is ready for local development or cloud deployment.

-## Architecture

-- **Go Fiber**: High-performance web framework for REST APIs
-- **Domain-Driven Design**: Clear separation of domain logic, infrastructure, and handlers
-- **Provider Abstraction**: Easily add new payment providers by implementing a common interface
-- **Multi-Tenancy**: Tenant isolation at the DB and API level
-- **Idempotency**: Ensured for all transaction-related endpoints
-- **Event-Driven**: Kafka for event streaming and async processing
-- **Extensible**: Add background jobs, Redis caching, audit logs, and more with minimal changes
-- **Swagger/OpenAPI**: Auto-generated API documentation
-- **Dockerized**: For local and production-ready deployments

 ## 🔧 Project Structure

 ```